doeixd/shoe-tracker/PWA_IMPROVEMENTS_SUMMARY.md

-# PWA Improvements Summary - ShoeFit Running Shoe Tracker
+# PWA Improvements Summary - MyShoeTracker MyShoeTracker

 ## 🚀 Overview

-Your ShoeFit app has been transformed into a production-ready Progressive Web App (PWA) with comprehensive iOS optimizations and native app-like experience.
+Your MyShoeTracker app has been transformed into a production-ready Progressive Web App (PWA) with comprehensive iOS optimizations and native app-like experience.
 Here's a complete summary of all improvements made.

 ## ✅ Core PWA Infrastructure